Architect's Memo: Community Format

 Magazine as medium for community?
 That didn’t resonate--at first.
 A magazine is a great format for curating a specific aesthetic but community?
 After continuing my R&D it was clear the problem wasn’t the format but the context that informs it.

 Magazines operate like pre-digital algorithms.
 Same content loops every month, every year, indefinitely.
 Without a cover page you'd barely notice a difference between issues.
-Once the conceptual direction is created, content is just a re-staging of the same idea.

 My vision for community building was through a narrative framework, structured like a book, but serialized like a magazine.
 Storytelling that leads toward a destination.
 I couldn't find anything that made sense so I pivoted to architecture as a point of entry.